ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-graphs/anim-nodes-sample-clip.md

 ## Output Pins

 * `Pose`: The sampled pose.
-A valid pose is only produced during playback, once the node is inactive, there is no pose output.
+Once playback reaches the end of the clip and is not set to loop, the last frame is output indefinitely.

 * `On Started`: This output pin gets triggered every time playback is started or restarted, either because of user input or because playback reached the end and was looped.